Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-At 21:53 UTC on April 2, 2026, a magnitude 4.4 tremor occurred 127 km E of Bitung, Indonesia.
-Coming 8 hours after a magnitude 5.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+This magnitude 4.4 event was detected 127 km E of Bitung, Indonesia on April 2, 2026, with origin time 21:53 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 5.9 earthquake that occurred about 8 hours earlier.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 1.287°, 126.266°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 1.287°N, 126.266°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02